domschl/python-mchess/README.md

          via Chess Link
 ```

-It whould be straight forward to include other agents (e.g. pyqt5 GUI or web GUIs) at a later point.
+It whould be straight forward to include other agents at a later point.

 ## Documentation